mhaidar10/encryption_py_GUI/README.md

-# encription_py_GUI
+# Python Encryption Program

-python mini project
-file encryption
+- python program for encrypt file
+- using gui for visualize
+- using 128-bit AES key